kchikuse/librarian/README.md

 Librarian
 =========

-A simple personal book manager using PHP, SQLite and Sammy.js
+A simple personal book manager using Slim PHP, SQLite and Angular.js

-God bless!
+God bless you!